coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 ![Untitled](./images/self-hosted-page.png)

-- Further, Please refer to our Get Started Guide on how to use best of the CodeRabbit [here](../get-started/add-repo.md)
+- Furthermore, please refer to our Get Started Guide to make the most of CodeRabbit. [here](../get-started/add-repo.md)